 Inspection and Repairs

-The Role of Repairs
+The Importance of Corrections

 - Asset Mapping and Sensor Placement: First, I identify Tier-1 assets whose failure would cause maximum operational disruption.
 High-precision triaxial accelerometers are then mounted at specific points—typically on the non-drive end of a motor or the bearing housing of a pump—to capture the cleanest possible data.
 Sensor placement is non-negotiable for data integrity.